n-lai/PuppiesBnb/docs/flux-cycles.md

 # Flux Cycles

-Flux loops are organized by data type.
-Under each data type, there may be sub-categories, and each action is listed with the sequence of events that result from its invocation, ending with the API or store.
-Finally, store listeners are listed at the end.

-You should be able to use this document trace an **action** starting with where it was invoked, through the **API**/**store** involved, and finally to the **components** that update as a result.
-This is important because once you start implementing your flux loops, that's precisely what you'll need to do.
+Use this document to trace an action when it is invoked, through the API/store involved, and to the components that update as a result.

 ## Puppy Cycles